ibexa/documentation-developer/docs/guide/limitation_reference.md

 ## Segment Group Limitation

-A Limitation to specify if the User has access Segments within a specific Segment Group.
+A Limitation to specify whether the User has access Segments within a specific Segment Group.

 |                 |                                                                      |
 |-----------------|----------------------------------------------------------------------|